jyaaan/furigami/README.md

 # furigami
 MangaFuri is an OCR-based manga reader that overlays furigana on kanji and lets you right-click to save tricky kanji for later review.

+Made in a day for Impossible Day at The Recurse Center